 Milan is the Italian city that has developed most in height.
 The skyline of the Lombard capital is constantly changing thanks to the numerous building redevelopments carried out in recent years.
 Skyscrapers are the symbol of economic rebirth, technological evolution, and architectural progress that have made Milan one of the most popular European metropolises.
-Let's discover together which are the

 The 231-meter Unicredit Tower is the tallest skyscraper in Italy and is located in Milan's business centre.
 It was inaugurated in 2014 by Unicredit and houses some 4000 employees.
 One of the most beautiful buildings in the world, the tower is made entirely of iron and glass and is part of a complex of buildings that wrap around Piazza Gae Aulenti in a semicircle.
 The spire of the skyscraper is covered by a series of LEDs that allow constant illumination at night, the LEDs change colour on the occasion of unique or special events.